 Diccon Bewes: Who's the greatest Swiss of all time?

-Some time ago, a programme on Swiss TV revealed who the Swiss public had voted as the grösste Schweizer Legende, or greatest Swiss legend.
+Some years ago, a programme on Swiss TV revealed who the Swiss public had voted as the grösste Schweizer Legende, or greatest Swiss legend.
 That doesn't mean it had to be a legendary figure but someone who was a legend in their own lifetime, or afterwards.
-And the winner was...

 Second in the poll was Roger Federer, the greatest Swiss sports star ever.
 Or at least half of him is, presumably the half that holds the racquet.
 The other half is South African, thanks to his mother.
 In a parallel universe he would be Roger Du Rand, the best tennis player ever from South Africa.